ejpundit/site-yunus/content/posts/localhost-is-not-enough.md

 Using the existing netlify account it is easy to deploy a new site.
 Just select the source, in our case github and select from the found repositories site-yunus.
 Ok, everything was working fine, but no posts were found due to a lack of knowledge of hugo.
-Hugo differs between draft, expired and future versions.
+Hugo differentiates between draft, expired and future versions.
 Building with just `hugo` will take draft content into account.
 The draft status defaults to true and is set in the frontmatter of the content.
 Switch it to false et voila ... .

 # let netlify build and deploy